Java

 ExaConnectionInformation getConnectionInformation()

-This function should be implemented within the script's main class.
+This function must be implemented within the main class in the script.

-export_spec is an object with the following fields:
+The export_spec parameter is an object with the following fields:

 Fields Description